null

 These plants are pretty easy to grow, but they do have some common issues worth knowing about.

-• Leaf-like pads are red.
-This means the plant is getting too much light, so move it to a new spot or farther away from the window.
+• The plant is turning red.
+This means the plant is getting too much light, so move it to a new spot that's farther away from the window.

 • Areas of the plant have turned black and slimy.
 If this happens, it’s likely that your Christmas cactus has a fungal or bacterial disease.
 Unfortunately, the best course of action usually is to throw out the plant and start over.

-• Base of the plant looks woody or corky.
+• The base of the plant looks woody or corky.
 This is normal and simply means that you’ve had the plant long enough for it to begin aging—and that’s a wonderful thing.
 Congratulations!

 Recommended Articles